Purslane Control

 What to Look For

-This weed will produce flowers after several weeks, and seeds just 3 weeks after that.
+This weed will produce flowers after several weeks and seeds just three weeks later.
 Flower and seed production will continue until temperatures drop in the fall.

 Treatment

-Before starting, make sure to wear the proper safety equipment any time herbicides are being mixed and handled.
-Wear long pants and a long sleeve shirt along with gloves and goggles.
+Before starting, wear the proper safety equipment when mixing and handling herbicides.
+Wear long pants and a long-sleeve shirt, along with gloves and goggles.

-If purslane is already present upon your lawn than a post-emergent broadleaf herbicide containing either 2,4-D, dicamba, mecoprop, carfentrazone, triclopyr, or fluroxypyr will work best.
+If purslane is already present on your lawn, then a post-emergent broadleaf herbicide containing either 2,4-D, dicamba, mecoprop, sulfentrazone, triclopyr, or fluroxypyr will work best.

 Step 1: Measure and Mix Herbicide